 A reprisal, in the employment law context, is when an employer has taken action against an employee who has exercised their rights.

 Typically, the employer will implement measures to affect the employee’s income negatively, or, more commonly, threaten to terminate the employee under false allegations of cause.
+The employer may also suspend, penalize or even intimidate and coerce the employee as retaliation for asserting their rights.

 Under the Employment Standards Act, 2000, reprisals are an offence.
 Section 74 reads as follows: